-We will report our findings in these areas to you within our 2020/21 Annual Audit Report.
+We will report our findings in these areas to you within our 2021/22 Annual Audit Report.

-Inherent Risk - Valuation of Property, Plant & Equipment
+Significant Risk - Valuation of Property, Plant & Equipment

-The College's property portfolio totals £15.7 million as at 31 July 2020 (2018/19 £16.9 million), with the major elements of this being in respect of land and buildings.
-Land and buildings are revalued to fair value with a full revaluation taking place at least every five years.
+The College's property portfolio totalled £77.9 million as at 31 July 2021 (2019/20 £78.6 million), with the major elements of this being in respect of land and buildings.
+The College undertakes a full revaluation at least every five years with desktop exercises being undertaken on an annual basis in the years inbetween full valuations.